circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 ### Prerequisites
 {: #prerequisites }

-* A GitHub or Bitbucket account with a repository to set up with CircleCI.
+* A GitHub, Bitbucket, or GitLab account with a repository to set up with CircleCI. **GitLab SaaS users:** Please note the [change in the definition](#gitlab-saas-support-projects) for the project slug references in the examples and use cases on the rest of this document.
 * Completion of the CircleCI [onboarding]({{ site.baseurl }}/getting-started).

 ### Steps